segmentio/segment-docs/src/engage/audiences/index.md

 ## FAQ

-**Why am I getting a different user count when using the $ on a field?**
+### Why do I get a different user count when I use `$` on a field?**
-It is recommended and correct to use the $ when dealing with array properties.
-However, note that the $ causes the logical condition to be applied to each array entry independently, and instead it's more accurate to use the “equals one of” condition.
+Segment recommends using the `$` operator when you deal with array properties.
+However, the `$` causes logical conditions to apply independently to each array entry independently.
+As a result, you'll get more accurate results by using the `equals one of` condition:

 ![$ operator](https://github.com/segmentio/segment-docs/assets/68755692/7b0b6923-a4ad-4290-8aa6-bbbc7cb1ee1b)